 Maître de recherche FNRS

-Professor Patrice D. Cani is leading a team at the Louvain Drug Research Institute (LDRI) of the University of Louvain (UCLouvain, Brussels, Belgium).
+Patrice D. Cani is professor of Molecular Metabolism and Nutrition and leading a research team at the Louvain Drug Research Institute (LDRI) of the University of Louvain (UCLouvain, Brussels, Belgium).
 He is researcher from the Belgian Fund for Scientific Research (FRS-FNRS) and WELBIO investigator.